VMarkos/prudens-viz-temp/README.md

 | 6         | Orange         | Dilemma                          |

+## Using GraphViz

+In this version, we are using [d3-graphviz](https://github.com/magjac/d3-graphviz#d3_graphviz) to render the desired graph.
+Changes correspond to [./scripts/utils.js](./scripts/utils.js) and specifically to [lines 177-178](./scripts/utils.js#L177) and the newly introduced [graphVizGraph()](./scripts/utils.js#L185) function.
+The latter accepts a DOT string as an argument and renders the corresponding plot on the same part of the page where the previous version did.

 ## Limitations / TODOs

 - [ ] So far, induced knowledge graphs should be acyclic.